CDCgov/phdi/containers/validation/description.md

-## Getting Started with the DIBBsValidation Service
+## Getting Started with the DIBBs Validation Service

 ### Introduction
 The DIBBs Validation service offers a REST API for validating healthcare messages (e.g., whether  messages are in the proper format and contain user-defined fields of interest).